 3. 30% of participants felt there was a lack of space suitable for their lunch break often resorting to eating at their desks

-4. 23% of participants found there to be a lack of private spaces whether this be for virtual meetings, a quiet space to concentrate without distraction or to take a confidential call.
+4. 23% of participants found a lack of private spaces, whether for virtual meetings, a quiet space to concentrate without distraction or to take a confidential call.

-While not all organisations have the luxury to move to a new premise (often tied into long term leases) the office design market has many emerging suppliers who can help tackle a number of these obstacles.
-Additional lighting features; semi-permanent meeting pods, café-style breakout tables, graphic vinyls are all simple and effective solutions which can add a huge amount of value and motivations to an employee's day (aiding employee retention) and we ourselves have utilised many of these features to create a vibrant workspace.
+While not all organisations have the luxury to move to a new premise (often tied into long-term leases) the office design market has many emerging suppliers who can help tackle several of these obstacles.
+Additional lighting features; semi-permanent meeting pods, café-style breakout tables and graphic vinyls are all simple and effective solutions which can add a huge amount of value and motivation to an employee's day (aiding employee retention) and we have utilised many of these features to create a vibrant workspace.

-With the rise of dynamic co-working space such as We Works and Spaces, many candidates are looking for employers with long term premises which provide similar fun workspaces; with the traditional boardroom focused environments becoming a thing of the past.
+With the rise of dynamic co-working spaces such as We Works and Spaces, many candidates are looking for employers with long-term premises which provide similar fun workspaces; with the traditional boardroom-focused environments becoming a thing of the past.

 The question is....are you willing to make a change and make the investment?